Research

 Through collaborative research projects and multi-stakeholder workshops, CIRS promotes harmonisation and alignment across HTA and regulatory agencies, as well as between HTAs and regulators themselves.
 Not only does this facilitate capacity building but also helps to enable more efficient and effective development of medicines.

-These three pillars form the foundation of CIRS’ research strategy, which is reviewed every three years.
-Find out more about CIRS’ 2024-2026 research strategy.
+These three pillars form the foundation of CIRS’ research agenda, which is reviewed every three years.